 Likewise, as people grow together in any ministry, there are two “wings” that must function simultaneously.
 One is the whole concept of continually renewing and maintaining freedom and freshness, both individually and as a ministry.
 The other “wing” is the framework of accountability and submission to leadership.

 Click here, to read more articles on Patheos by Dr. KP Yohannan Metropolitan.

 Read about the good that a word of encouragement and empowerment can do.

 Read more posts on the topic of empowerment through encouraging one another.

-Dr. KP Yohannan, founder and international director of Gospel for Asia, has written more than 200 books, including Revolution in World Missions, and international bestseller with more than 3 million copies in print.
-His road to reality radio program airs on more than 900 outlets worldwide.
+Dr. KP Yohannan, founder and director of Gospel for Asia, has written more than 200 books, including Revolution in World Missions, an international bestseller with more than 4 million copies in print.
 He and his wife, Gisela, have two grown children, Daniel and Sarah, who both serve the Lord with their families.

 Gospel for Asia has been serving the “least of these” in Asia since its beginning in 1979, often in places where no one else is serving.
 GFA supports national workers who are serving as the hands and feet of Christ by ministering to people’s needs so they can understand the love of God for them for the first time.
 GFA is engaged in dozens of projects, such as caring for poor children, slum dwellers and widows and orphans; providing clean water by funding wells; supporting medical missions; and meeting the needs of those in leprosy colonies.
 Through GFA’s Bridge of Hope Program, tens of thousands of children are being rescued from the generational curses of poverty and hopelessness.